sebogh/panache/README.md

 ---
 ```

-Then, depending on command line option `--medium`, armor would select either the `privatedrafthtml`-, `privatefinalhtml`- or `wikihtml`-style.
+Then, depending on command line option `--medium`, panache would select either the `privatedrafthtml`-, `privatefinalhtml`- or `wikihtml`-style.
 It would compute the commandline, filters and metadata for the selected style (from external YAML files and style-definitions inside the input document) and finally call Pandoc.

-armor doesn't run Pandoc for style-processing.
+panache doesn't run Pandoc for style-processing.
 It's meant to be fast and impose as few overhead as possible.

-armor doesn't support `preflight`, `postflight`, `postprocessor ` or `cleanup`.
+panache doesn't support `preflight`, `postflight`, `postprocessor ` or `cleanup`.

-armor adds style variables, which are substituted before handing over to Pandoc.
+panache adds style variables, which are substituted before handing over to Pandoc.
 For a style defined as:

 ```yaml
 ---